Hallucinations are where someone sees, hears, smells, tastes or feels things that don't exist outside their mind.

-Hallucinations can make you feel nervous, paranoid and frightened, and it's important to be with someone you can trust.
+Hallucinations can make you feel nervous, paranoid and frightened, so it's important to be with someone you can trust.

 Hallucinations can also occur as a result of extreme tiredness or recent bereavement.
-However, these and other rarer causes are not covered here.
+However, these and other rarer causes aren't covered here.

-Hearing voices in the mind is the most common type of hallucination in people with conditions such as schizophrenia.
-The voices can be critical, complimentary or neutral, and may give out potentially harmful commands or even engage the person in conversation.
-They may make a running commentary on the person's actions.
+Hearing voices in the mind is the most common type of hallucination in people with mental health conditions such as schizophrenia.
+The voices can be critical, complimentary or neutral, and may make potentially harmful commands or engage the person in conversation.
+They may give a running commentary on the person's actions.

 Hearing voices is a well-recognised symptom of schizophrenia, dementia or bipolar disorder, but can be unrelated to mental illness.

-The experience is usually very distressing, but it is not always negative.
-Some people who hear voices are able to live with them and get used to them or may consider them a part of their life.
+The experience is usually very distressing, but it's not always negative.
+Some people who hear voices are able to live with them and get used to them, or may consider them a part of their life.

 If you're hearing voices, discuss any concerns you have with your GP.
-They will refer you to a psychiatrist if necessary.
+If necessary, they'll refer you to a psychiatrist.
 This is important in determining whether you have a serious mental illness.

 You may also find the following advice helpful:

-- Try to understand where the voices come from and why, and what triggers them.
+- try to understand where the voices come from, why and what triggers them

 Illegal drugs and alcohol

-People can experience hallucinations when they're high on illicit drugs such as amphetamines, cocaine, LSD or ecstasy.
-Hallucinations can also happen during withdrawal from alcohol or drugs if you suddenly stop taking them.
+People can experience hallucinations when they're high on illegal drugs such as amphetamines, cocaine, LSD or ecstasy.
+They can also occur during withdrawal from alcohol or drugs if you suddenly stop taking them.

-Drug-induced hallucinations are usually visual, but may affect other senses.
-Hallucinations include flashes of light or abstract shapes, or may even take the form of an animal or person.
-More often, visual distortions occur that alter the person's perception of the world around.
+Drug-induced hallucinations are usually visual, but they may affect other senses.
+They can include flashes of light or abstract shapes, or they may take the form of an animal or person.
+More often, visual distortions occur that alter the person's perception of the world around them.

-These hallucinations can happen on their own or they can occur as a part of drug-induced psychosis.
-After long-term use, they may cause schizophrenia.
-Read an account of a drug-induced psychotic breakdown.
+The hallucinations can occur on their own or as a part of drug-induced psychosis.
+After long-term drug use, they may cause schizophrenia.

-Some people take cannabis to "calm themselves" and relieve their psychotic symptoms, without realising that in the longer tern, the cannabis makes the psychosis worse.
+Some people take cannabis to "calm themselves" and relieve their psychotic symptoms, without realising that in the longer term, the cannabis makes the psychosis worse.

-Heavy use of alcohol can also lead to psychotic states, hallucinations and dementia.
+Heavy alcohol use can also lead to psychotic states, hallucinations and dementia.